Biology

 Admission

-For admission in good standing, applicants must meet the following requirements, in addition to the Graduate School's standards: an undergraduate degree in biological science, B-level scholarship in all biology courses, two semesters of organic chemistry, two semesters of physics, mathematics through calculus, and a minimum of 154 on both the verbal and quantitative portions of the GRE General Test, and a personal statement of career goals.
-The GRE may be waived during Covid-19.
+For admission in good standing, applicants must meet the following requirements, in addition to the Graduate School's standards: an undergraduate degree in biological science or a related field, B-level scholarship in all biology courses, two semesters of organic chemistry, two semesters of physics, mathematics through calculus, a curriculum vitae, a one-page statement of general research background and interests, and a personal statement of career goals.
+The GRE is optional.
 The graduate program director in biology must approve admission with deficiencies in one of the above requirements.
 Three letters of evaluation from individuals who have a thorough knowledge of the applicant's academic abilities and potential are also required.
 It is strongly recommended that a student contact a mentor before applying.
-Students may enter at the beginning of any semester, with deadlines of March 1 for summer and fall applicants and October 15 for spring applicants.
+Students may enter at the beginning of the Fall semester, with a deadline of December 15 for all applicants.

 Coursework, Thesis, and Dissertation